MaxiExecuted/RunSystemStamina/ReadMe.md

 ## Error Checking
 - Both scripts (`RunSystemServer.luau` and `RunSystemClient.luau`) have no syntax errors as of the latest check.
-- If you do find an error, Direct Message @MaxiExecuted on Discord
+- If you do find an error, Direct Message @MaxiExecuted on Discord.

 ## Notes
 - The system can be extended with UI feedback, anti-exploit checks, or custom stamina regeneration rates.